AdrSanWal/tv-finder/README.md

       git clone https://github.com/AdrSanWal/tv-finder.git

-2. Install requirements
+2. Build and run docker

-      go to folder/tv-finder and run:
+      Go to folder/tv-finder and run:

-      pip3 install -r requirements.txt

-3. Migrate tables

-      go to folder/tv-finder/tvfinder and run:

-      python3 manage.py migrate

-4. Create superuser
+      docker-compose up -d --build

+3. Get the CONTAINER ID

       In the same folder run:

-      python3 manage.py createsuperuser

-      you will need name, mail and password
+      docker ps

+      Identify the Container ID of the tv-finder_django image

+4. Start a session within the default directory of the container

+      In the same folder run:

+      docker exec -it <CONTAINER ID> bash

 5. Fill database with some examples

-      In the same folder run:
+      Go to code/tvfinder and run:

       python3 fill_database.py

-5. Launch server

-      In the same folder run:

-      python3 manage.py runserver
+5. Use the app

+      Go to localhost:8000/f to use it